hbvj99/hbvj99.github.io/_posts/2021/2021-09-28-complete-guide-to-automate-deployment-using-jenkins.md

 <img src="{{ site.url }}{{ site.baseurl }}/assets/image/2021/Jenkins-shell-script-build.png" alt="Jenkins shell script build" class="full">

 Let's push one change to the `develop` branch and wait for the auto-build, test, and deploy process.
+The build is completed as you can see in the image above.

 ### 2. Jenkins Pipelines